SYZYGY MISSIONS SUPPORT NETWORK

 Featured ministry – Urban Neighbours of Hope

 Ash Barker seems like a really nice guy.
 He looks cuddly, has a bashful smile, and a soft voice.
 The sort of person it’s comfortable to be around… till he starts talking about his passion – the urban poor.
-Then he starts saying things like If every Christian would take in a homeless person there’d be no homelessness.
-Awkward sound bites like these fall from his lips with ease, interspersed with equally uncomfortable statistics like 1 in 6 people in this world live in slums.
+Then he starts saying things like:

 As if this isn’t bad enough, you know he’s talking from personal experience.
 As a young man, he moved into a Melbourne slum in order to spread the love of Jesus to people the rest of the world was rejecting, and founded a missional order called Urban Neighbours of Hope.
 UNOH has subsequently extended its work to a number of cities in Australia, New Zealand, and Thailand.
 It helps to empower the poor to take ownership of their own problems, it advocates on behalf of the urban poor and provides training in mission to young people.